 How Is Depression Diagnosed?

-The process for diagnosing depression and ADHD is similar in that:
+The process for diagnosing clinical depression and ADHD is similar in that:

 - They’re both diagnosed using a combination of physical examination and psychoanalysis